 - Wear proper, quality shoes or boots to support your feet and ankles in a correct and comfortable position and to help relieve pressure, absorb shock, and lessen pain.
 Steel-toed shoes can protect your feet from injury by falling objects or from cuts by sharp edges or blades.
 Nonslip soles can help you walk safely on wet or uneven terrain.
 If you have severe arthritis that deforms your feet, you may need custom-made shoes to avoid pressure sores and reduce pain.
 Your doctor can make a referral for special footwear. - Use appropriate assistive aids.
-For example, a simple splint can help prevent deformity in your wrist; a cane held in the hand opposite an arthritic hip will ease weight off that hip; and all sorts of gadgets, from jar openers to quick-attach hydraulic couplings, can help reduce joint stress as well as conserve your energy.
-For more information on useful adaptive aids for farmers and ranchers, check out The Toolbox available from the Breaking New Ground Resource Center.
+For example, a simple splint can help prevent deformity in your wrist; a cane held in the hand opposite an arthritic hip will ease weight off that hip; and all sorts of gadgets, from jar openers to quickattach hydraulic couplings, can help reduce joint stress as well as conserve your energy.
+For more information on useful adaptive aids for farmers and ranchers, check out The Toolbox Assistive Technology Database available online at www.agrability.org/toolbox.